PacificDevelopment/JobSite/git-workflow.md

 ![Image showing step 2, trello github integration to attach Pull Request](https://user-images.githubusercontent.com/78059363/145341291-96dbe937-6cf6-4b0e-84d6-ea9be70a6fd9.png)
 3. Any other member of the team may pick up the PR for review by placing an emoji on the PR notification in the git Slack channel to note they are doing so.

-### Oh no I committed to the main branch locally instead of starting a new feature branch
+### Oh no I committed to the main branch locally instead of starting a NEW feature branch
-That's ok, we an cherry pick commits from one branch to another, and then reset your main branch, here's how:
+That's ok, we start a new branch from this history of commits, and then reset your main branch back to the original commit.
+Here's how:
 1. From the main branch with recent accidental commits
 ```
 git log --oneline